About Tarangire National Park

 During this period, Tarangire offers fascinating wildlife viewing, as its dry landscape makes it easier to spot these large groups of animals on the move.

-Located in the eastern and southern regions of the park, Tarangire’s swamp network offers a vital water catchment and sanctuary for the park’s elephants, cape buffalo, and more than 500 species of bird.
+You can find Tarangire’s swamp network in the eastern and southern regions of the park.
+It offers a vital water catchment and sanctuary for the park’s elephants, cape buffalo, and more than 500 species of bird.

-A seasonal swamp that dries up during the dry season, the Tarangire swampland offers intriguing game viewing opportunities for those wishing to see wallowing elephants, the Silale swamp lions, tree-climbing pythons, and even the rare African wild dog.
+A seasonal swamp that dries up during the dry season, the Tarangire swampland offers intriguing game viewing opportunities.
+A good place for those wishing to see wallowing elephants, the Silale swamp lions, tree-climbing pythons, and even the rare African wild dog.